Cwantic/Documentation/Design/Specification/index.md

 Click [here](https://documentation.metapiping.com/Settings/Specifications.html) for more information about creation of specification.

-The possible sections must be defined ine the **Data** window.
+The possible sections must be defined in the **Data** window.
 You can there create all materials and all piping sections or, selecting predefined **specifications**.